My Cat Likes Being Slapped

-We often see our cats might slap at us or other cats.
+We often see our cats slap at us or other cats.
 This is a defensive behavior used to protect themselves when they feel threatened.
 They can also slap at objects.
-Without dextrous hands, cats use their paws any way they can to manipulate their environment, including slapping at them.
+Without dexterous hands, cats use their paws any way they can to manipulate their environment, including slapping at them.

 In this case, we are talking about a cat which likes to be slapped.
 You can see videos on YouTube with cats being slapped by their guardian, often accompanied by a hard patting sound.
-They are almost always on the back or butt area.
+The spanking is almost always on the back or butt area.
 Although this can seem quite violent, the cats may keep returning to their guardian for more.
 They are not in any obvious pain and seem to want to engage in the behavior.

-Cats will tolerate being slapped on sensitive areas of their body such as their face or their underside.
+Cats will not tolerate being slapped on sensitive areas of their body such as their face or their underside.
 However, some will enjoy being spanked on their back towards the base of their tail.
 Since they have a larger body cavity in this area, we can hear the slapping noise more easily.
-It often sounds like a dull thud and can be sound like it is very hard.
+It often sounds like a dull thud and sound like the spanking is very hard.
 This makes it all the more strange that some cats enjoy coming back for more.

 As stated above, not all cats will like to be slapped or spanked.
 No cat will enjoy being abused.
 Although some people think it is fine to scold or even physically hit a cat, it is not.
 This is negative reinforcement which is not only ineffective, but it can lead to both behavioral and physical health problems for the cat.

 Spanking is a different action.
 It is a flat-hand hit which slaps against the flat of a cat's body, usually around the tail and hind leg areas.
 Not all cats will like to be petted so firmly like this, but others love it.
 The main reason this happens appears to be personal preference of where they like to be petted.